Believing that you have an unsupportive Spouse has been identified as a primary source of Depression.

 Marisa reminds us that depression can often be seen as irritability, withdrawal, a change to or an increase in harmful self-medicating, which in turn may further erode the poor relationship dynamic.

-A good assessment at the beginning of couples therapy will screen for these issues and will become part of the treatment plan.
+Marisa also emphasizes how important it is to have a comprehensive assessment at the beginning of couples therapy.
+A science-based assessment will screen for these issues and will become part of the treatment plan.

 Understanding depression signs and symptoms can be instrumental for a couple to begin to interact with each other with empathy instead of as adversaries.

 For example, a partner who has not experienced a severe depression may not realize that his/her partner may be experiencing physical pain as a symptom of depression.

 The depressed partner may be so consumed with the struggle to just function on a daily basis that he/she may not be able to see his/her partner’s frustration and feelings of helplessness.

 Depression robs us of the “will” to engage in healthy behaviors that will improve the symptoms of depression.

 Seeing your spouse unhappy and feeling unable to reach out leaves the depressed partner feeling even more ineffective.

 Depression may be even worse as a result.
 Both the depressed partner and his/her partner become less likely over time to offer or receive bids for connection, which may lead to even more estrangement.

 Marisa reminds us of the depression paradox.
 Depression is contagious.
 But “unsupportive Spouse depression” is treatable with science-based couples therapy.